buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcFacilityPart.md

 # IfcFacilityPart

 _IfcFacilityPart_ provides for spatial breakdown of built facilities.
-It may be further specialised according to the type of facility being broken down.
+It may be further specialised according to the type of facility being broken down.<!-- end of definition -->

 ## Attributes